-Electrocardiogram (ECG) results are not included in SOC Cardiac disorders; they are grouped in HLT ECG Investigations within SOC Investigations.

-Auscultatory abnormalities are grouped in HLT Cardiac auscultatory investigations under HLGT Cardiac and vascular investigations (excl enzyme tests) in SOC Investigations.

-For the major body systems of cardiac, hepatic, pulmonary, and renal, the terms "failure" and "insufficiency" are used synonymously.
-In SOC Cardiac disorders, the "failure" term is at the PT level and the "insufficiency" term is at the LLT level (e.g., PT Cardiac failure and LLT Cardiac insufficiency).
+- All congenital cardiac disorders are placed within a specific HLGT.
+This includes terms for certain congenital anomalies that include both cardiac and vascular components. - Electrocardiogram (ECG) results and auscultatory abnormalities are not included in SOC Cardiac disorders; they are grouped within SOC Investigations - For the major body systems of cardiac, hepatic, pulmonary, and renal, the terms "failure" and "insufficiency" are used synonymously.
+In SOC Cardiac disorders, the "failure" term is at the PT level and the "insufficiency" term is at the LLT level.